Suzy Cortez Does A Squat In Platform Boots & Skimpy White Thong For Steamy New Instagram Share

 Super ensaio fotográfico fitness outdoor aproveitado que ruas São Paulo estão vazias!
 Photographer: @remonte_photos Makeup Artist: @hernandes_vaz Personal Assistent: @nicoly.scofany ???????????????? @sktagency #SuzyCortez #Model #Fitness #Editorial #Photos #Media #Magazine #FitnessModel@

-The bottom of her ensemble was just as hot and the Brazilian model opted for a skimpy white thong that tucked deep into her pert derriere, leaving her round booty in plain sight.
-The model’s sculpted thighs glistened in the sun, and it looked like she had a small amount of sweat of her figure.
+The bottom of her ensemble was just as hot, and the Brazilian model opted for a skimpy white thong that left her pert derriere in plain sight.
+The model’s sculpted thighs glistened in the sun, and it looked like she had a small amount of sweat on her figure.
 Suzy completed her outfit with a pair of platform heels and black ankle socks to match.

-The model styled her long, brunette tresses with a middle part and wore french braid pigtails that tumbled over her chest.
+The model styled her long, brunette tresses with a middle part and wore French braid pigtails that tumbled over her chest.
 She did not appear to wear any jewelry with the outfit and let her fit figure speak for itself.
 Suzy shielded her eyes from the sun with a pair of gold-rimmed glasses that gave the look a Top Gun vibe.
 It looked like she lined her cheekbones with bronzer.

 In the caption of the photo, the model made sure to tag her entire glam squad, which included her makeup artist, hairstylist, and photographer.
 The post has been recognized by many fans and has amassed over 14,000 likes and 156 comments.
 Most fans complimented her fit figure, while countless others let her know that they absolutely adore her.